master-yoda-k/Film-Reminder/README.md

 Sqlite: https://sqlitebrowser.org/

-Before running the program, make sure to input your mail adress and password on Inform_User.py
+Before running the program, make sure to input your mail address and password on Inform_User.py